AdobeDocs/campaign-standard.en/help/sending/using/testing-messages-using-target.md

 1. Build the workflow to create an audience from the file.
 To do this, add and configure the activities below:

     * **[!UICONTROL Load file]** activity: Imports the CSV file (for more on this activity, refer to [this section](../../automating/using/load-file.md)).
     * **[!UICONTROL Reconciliation]** activity: Links information from the file to information from the database.
-In this example, we will use the profile's email address as reconciliation field  (for more on this activity, refer to [this section](../../automating/using/reconciliation.md)).
+In this example, use the profile's email address as reconciliation field  (for more on this activity, refer to [this section](../../automating/using/reconciliation.md)).
     * **[!UICONTROL Save audience]** activity: Creates an audience based on the imported file (for more on this activity, refer to [this section](../../automating/using/save-audience.md)).

     ![](assets/substitution_uc2.png)